-Current Year: For FFY2017, Maryland State inspectors have conducted or are currently planning to conduct the following: INTERSTATE REVIEWS: (10) CSA On-Site Comprehensive Reviews.
-INTRASTATE REVIEWS: (120) CSA On-Site Comprehensive Reviews.
-Total Performed/Planned in FY2016: 130 Carrier Investigations.
-The CR unit has been short one investigator since July of 2016.
-A new investigator is currently being trained, but is not expected to be fully qualified to conduct reviews until January of 2018.
-Additionally, efforts were again focused more on New Entrant Safety Audits during FFY2017 than anticipated which led to falling short of the stated goals for compliance reviews.
-Objective that had been set for FFY2017: Conduct 178 Carrier Investigations.
-For FFY2018, we are striving to conduct more reviews than are anticipated to have been completed for FFY2017.
-With the addition, and completed training, of a new investigator by the 2nd quarter of FFY2018, we will be working to increase the number of completed reviews over the previous year.
-As in past years, our award-winning compliance review unit will perform primarily on-site comprehensive intrastate reviews.
-Since the investigator is already on-site, we feel that the comprehensive review is a more valuable use of the inspector's time when preparation and travel to the site are considered.
+Current Year: For FFY2018, Maryland State inspectors have conducted or are currently planning to conduct the following: INTERSTATE INVESTIGATIONS: (20) CSA On-Site Comprehensive Investigations.
+INTRASTATE INVESTIGATIONS: (100) CSA On-Site Comprehensive Investigations.
+Total planned/objective in FY2018: 178 Carrier Investigations.
+The CR unit had been short one investigator since July of 2016.
+The investigator was replaced during 2018.
+Additionally, efforts were again focused more on New Entrant Safety Audits during FFY2018 than anticipated which will most likely lead to falling short of the stated goals for compliance reviews.
+For FFY2019, we are being conservative in our objective.
+We anticipate completing a number of investigations similar to those that we anticipate to be completed in FFY18.
+As in past years, our award-winning compliance review unit will perform primarily on-site comprehensive intrastate investigations.
+Since the investigator is already on-site, we feel that the comprehensive investigation is a more valuable use of the inspector's time when preparation and travel to the site are considered.